elainergu/hawaii-restaurant-analysis/README.md

   frameborder="0">
 </iframe>

-*The number of reviews was log-trasnformed to reduce right knew and make the missing and non-missing price distributions easier to visually compare*
+*\*The number of reviews was log-trasnformed to reduce right skew and make the missing and non-missing price distributions easier to visually compare*

 A permutation test was conducted by shuffling the `price_missing` labels 1000 times to generate a distribution of simulated test statistics as defined above.
 The observed test statistic was then compared to this distribution, resulting **p-value** was less than **0.001**.